Ned Jarrett: Racing announcer

-In the early 1960s, Ned began a radio program on WNNC in Newton, North Carolina.
+In the early 1960s, Jarrett began a radio program on WNNC in Newton, North Carolina.
 His taped show was replayed and locally sponsored, in part by station owner Earl Holder, who gave him both a taping facility and recording studio time for a moderate rate to fill in local programming.
 It is believed by some that this radio station, WNNC, where Dr. Jerry Punch also began his career on the local high school radio station staff in 1965, was probably the beginning of Jarrett's radio career.
 Jarrett would sometimes record more than one radio show at a time in order to facilitate the distance required to compete in what was then the "Grand National" circuit of NASCAR.

 Jarrett gives much credit to his taking a Dale Carnegie class for his success as a broadcaster and in life.

 Later, in 1978, Jarrett became a radio broadcaster for MRN Radio.
 He interviewed U.S. President Ronald Reagan live at the 1984 Firecracker 400 at Daytona International Speedway, the race famous as Richard Petty's 200th win.
 Jarrett also hosted a daily radio program about racing on MRN Radio called "Ned Jarrett's World of Racing" until May 15, 2009, when he announced he would retire from the program.
 Joe Moore became its new host the following Monday, May 18.

 Jarrett was a television broadcaster on CBS, first as a pit reporter from 1979 to 1984, and later as color analyst from 1984 to 2000; he was also color analyst on ESPN from 1988 to 2000.
 He called several of NASCAR's more memorable television moments.
 He called his son Dale's first victory (in his 129th race) in the 1991 Champion Spark Plug 400 at the Michigan International Speedway.
 Dale banged Davey Allison's fender at the finish line in what was then the closest finish in NASCAR history.
 Another famous moment was when he called Dale's victory at the 1993 Daytona 500.
 At the insistence of CBS Producer Bob Stenner, Jarrett broke impartiality and openly sided with his son on the last lap, coaching him home to victory over Dale Earnhardt.
 "Its the Dale and Dale show, and you know which Dale I'm pulling for!"
 Embarrassed by his show of favoritism, he tried to apologize to Earnhardt after the race, but Earnhardt merely smiled and said, "I'm a father, too."

 In addition, Jarrett was a host for the original Inside Winston Cup Racing on TNN and NASCAR Tech on FSN.

-On May 26, 2007 Ned returned to the booth to call the Carquest Auto Parts 300 Busch race alongside Andy Petree, Jerry Punch, and his son, 1999 Cup Champ, Dale Jarrett.
+On May 26, 2007, Jarrett returned to the booth to call the Carquest Auto Parts 300 Busch race alongside Andy Petree, Jerry Punch, and his son, 1999 Cup Champ, Dale Jarrett.